EldonGabriel/eldongabriel.github.io/_posts/2026-04-16-report-bios-uefi-system-boot-architecture.md

 # 0.0 Executive Summary

 This report explains how a computer starts from a powered-off state and loads an operating system.
-It focuses on firmware systems called Basic Input Output System and Unified Extensible Firmware Interface, along with the Power On Self Test process.
+It focuses on firmware systems called Basic Input Output System (BIOS) and Unified Extensible Firmware Interface (UEFI), along with the Power On Self Test (POST) process.

 The goal is to understand what happens before the operating system loads, including hardware checks, boot device selection, and system security controls.